Ferlab-Ste-Justine/terraform-libvirt-minio-server/README.md

   - **auth**: Configuration for minio's root account.
 It takes the following parameters...
     - **root_username**: Username of the root user
     - **root_password**: Password of the root user
-  - **api_url**: Fully qualified (with http protocol and port) url of an external load balancer or domain pointing to all minio instances, which the minio browser console will use to reference the minio api.
+  - **api_url**: Fully qualified (with http protocol and port) url of an external load balancer or domain pointing to all the tenant's minio instances, which the minio browser console will use to reference the minio api.
-  - **console_url**: Fully qualified (with http protocol and port) url of the external load balancer or domain pointing to all minio instances, which the minio api will use to redirect a browser request to the browser console.
+  - **console_url**: Fully qualified (with http protocol and port) url of the external load balancer or domain pointing to all the tenant's minio instances, which the minio api will use to redirect a browser request to the browser console.
-  - **console_url**: Url of the external load bala
 - **sse**: Parameters for server side encryption so that buckets can encrypted at rest.
 It takes the following parameters...
   - **enabled**: Whether encryption at rest is enabled.
   - **server**: Parameters for the kes proxy.
 It takes the following arguments...
+    - **clients**: List of parameters for the minio clients, one for each tenant.
+Each entry takes the following parameters:
-    - **tls**: Tls parameters for traffic between the kes server and minio over **127.0.0.1**.
+      - **tls**: Tls parameters that the minio client will present to kes.
+        - **client_cert**: Minio client certificate that it will present to the kes store.
+        - **client_key**: Minio client key that it will present to the kes store.
+Because the key is used by kes for identification, it needs to be unique for each tenant.
+      - **keys**: Specification for the keys the minio client will use in kes.
 It takes the following parameters...
+        - **default**: Default key the minio service will create and use in kes.
+        - **access_list**: List of keys that the admins of the minio service will be able to create and use.
+The list can include static key names as well as sets of keys possessing a common prefix, suffix or middle part, using the `*` character.
+    - **tls**: Server-side tls parameters for traffic between the kes server and minio over **127.0.0.1**.
+It takes the following parameters...
-      - **ca_cert**: CA cert used by kes and minio to authentify each other
+      - **ca_cert**: CA cert used by kes to authentify minio client certs and for minio clients to authentify the kes server certs.
       - **server_key**: Private key of the kes server to authentify itself to minio.
       - **server_cert**: Certificate of the kes server to authentify itself to minio.
 It should include the **127.0.0.1** ip.
-      - **client_key**: Client key that minio uses to authentify itself to kes
-      - **client_cert**: Client certificate that minio uses to authentify itself to kes
     - **cache_expiry**: How long the kes proxy should cache a key fetched from Vault.
 See: https://min.io/docs/kes/tutorials/configuration/#cache-configuration
     - **audit_logs**: Whether to enable logs for some of the api calls kes receives or not.
   - **vault**: Configuration for kes to talk to Vault.
 It takes the following parameters...